Respaired/Darya_TTS/README.md

 - **Multispeaker generation** via control tags (`<S1>`, `<S2>` etc.), disfluencies (`uh`, `umm`), and non-speech sounds through supported emojis.
 - **Phoneme-level Persian, Tajik and Russian support.**
 - **Possibly the largest Zero-shot Persian model out there**
-- **Cheap and easy to train.**, can be trained on consumer grade GPUs or large amounts of data but doesn't require much compute, the best part is you don't need to cut its size to do that.
+- **Cheap and easy to train** can be trained on consumer grade GPUs without making it small

 ## Details